Comos/qpm/README.md

 PHP is so powerful in web development, that people always forget that it could be used to write strong CLI programs, even the daemon programs.
 The process management is just the core of daemon programming.
 QPM is such a library to simplify the process management.
-QPM is a CLI programming framework based *nix systems.
+QPM is a CLI programming framework based on *nix systems.
 It cannot be used in Windows and CGI environment.

 There're four main packages: